 Keep your promises.
 Reaching your fundraising goal is just one of several milestones in your crowdfunding campaign.
 Be sure to follow through on your project rewards and deliverables for your backers.
 Failure to do so jeopardizes the trust you worked so hard to build.
 Donors had confidence in you and your dream; honor that faith.

 Jessica Goepfert has been choreographing, teaching and performing professionally for over 15 years throughout New England.
 She is the co-founder and director of Cambridge Dance Company and currently runs the Suffolk University Dance Company.
 Prior to founding Cambridge Dance Company, Jessica worked as the managing director and treasurer for Rainbow Tribe, Inc. She was also the assistant coach for the Boston College Dance Team.
 Jessica has an MBA from Babson College and a BA in Dance from Connecticut College.
-Contact her at email@example.com or follow Cambridge Dance Company on Facebook, Twitter, Instagram and Youtube @CambridgeDance.
+Follow Cambridge Dance Company on Facebook, Twitter, Instagram and Youtube @CambridgeDance.